36 Pretty Fall Front Entry Ideas You Can Keep Up All Season Long

 Fall Kale and Flower Arrangement

 Kale isn't just for eating.
-The flowering varieties, available at the farmer's market or floral shops, make beautiful additions to DIY outdoor arrangements.
+The flowering varieties, available at the farmer's market or floral shops, make beautiful additions to outdoor fall decor.
 In the smaller planter, we grouped purple kale with purple mini calla lilies and globe-shape yellow billy balls.
 In the larger arrangement, white kale makes a statement against orange ranunculus and pincushion flowers.

 Stenciled House Number Pumpkin